BigPolarBear1/factorization/README.md

 The day I break factorization will be day 0 of the gay future.
 A better world will be born.
 A world of human creativity.
 A world of art, science and spirituality.
 A world without suffering.
 I will see that world become reality, no matter the cost.

 #### To run from folder "Higher_Degree_QS" (Experimental WORK IN PROGRESS):</br></br>
+Note: Ignore the folder name.
+I will officially name this algorithm "Coefficient Sieve", since that best describes what it does.
+Will rename for the next version.

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 30 -base 20 -debug 1 -lin_size 10_000 -quad_size 2 -d 2